bhirbec/interview-preparation/dynamic-programming/edit-distance/README.md

 	for j = |Y|...0:
 ```

-DAG will a 2-dimensial array that has to be computed starting from the bottom rigth.
+DAG with a 2-dimensial array that has to be computed starting from the bottom rigth.

 Runnin Time: Theta(|X|.|Y|)